 - Primary Advisor is your first resource on academic matters and your official advisor who can sign forms.
 During your first year at Wentworth your Primary Advisor is your First Year Advisor.
 After your first year, your Primary Advisor will be a faculty member from your major department.
 Note: All transfer students are assigned their major department chair as their Primary Advisor.

-What is an Academic Plan Advisor?
+What is a Student Success Advisor?

 - Check the list here!